Moddable-OpenSource/moddable/examples/pins/audioout/http-stream/readme..md

 	host: "www.example.com",
 	path: "/myaudio_11025.wav",
 	audio: {
-		out: audio,
+		out: audio
-		sampleRate: 11025
 	}
 });

 audio.start();
 ```

-To stream SBC instead, change the constructor from `WavStream` to `SBCStream` and update the `path` and `sampleRate` properties for the SBC audio stream.
+To stream SBC instead, change the constructor from `WavStream` to `SBCStream` and update the `path` property for the SBC audio stream.

 The streamer API provides several callbacks to manage the streaming session, including notification of streaming stalls and playback completion.
 The callbacks are documented below as part of the options object of the constructor.